Barbara Jordan: Relationships

 While Jordan never publicly identified herself as lesbian or queer, the U.S. National Archives has referred to her as the first LGBTQ+ woman to serve in the United States Congress.

 Jordan and Nancy Earl shared a home in Austin, Texas and maintained a close bond for 20 years.
 Jordan's political career was often shadowed by homophobic attacks, with advisors cautioning against the visibility of her personal relationships.
 With their advice, Jordan's openness about her sexual orientation was limited to private settings.
 Jordan held a negative view on marriage and viewed it as a life of subservience.
 She believed that her family would accept her choice to be single only if she had a successful career.

 Health

 Jordan developed multiple sclerosis in 1973, during her first year in Congress.

 On July 31, 1988, Jordan nearly drowned in her backyard swimming pool while doing physical therapy.
 She was saved by Earl, who found her floating in the pool and revived her.
-By 1992, Jordan used a wheelchair due to her multiple sclerosis.
+By the late 1980's, Jordan used a wheelchair due to her multiple sclerosis.

 In the KUT-FM radio documentary Rediscovering Barbara Jordan, President Bill Clinton said that he had wanted to nominate Jordan for the United States Supreme Court, but that Jordan's health problems prevented him from doing so.